AI Glossary for Journalists

 Data Journalism

-A form of journalism that uses data analysis and visualization to tell stories.
-AI enhances data journalism by enabling analysis of larger datasets and identifying patterns humans might miss.
+A practice of journalism that uses data collection, analysis, and visualization to uncover and tell stories.
+AI enhances data journalism by enabling reporters to analyze larger datasets, identify patterns more quickly, and create more sophisticated visualizations — even without advanced statistical or coding skills.

 Deepfake